jrfnl/clearPHP/translations.md

 # Translations

-ClearPHP is translated in the following languages :
+ClearPHP is (being) translated to the following languages:

 * Français
 * 中文